UP | HOME

 • AI creates misleading/malicious/harmful deepfakes for images, video, text, etc.

 • Deepfakes will make it easier to scam people.
-It’s already started happening, and it’s only going to get worse.
+It’s already happening, and it will only going get worse.

-• AI makes it easier to intrude on people’s privacy.
+• AI may make it easier to intrude on people’s privacy, especially without new legislation.

-• AI could always be used for many other malicious intents.
+• AI could be used for many other malicious intents.

 • Slaughterbots are a way how technology companies and governments could potentially assassinate whomever they want quickly, easily, and effectively.
 With this kind of technology, governments could potentially assassinate entire cities, without doing the same kind of destructive damage that nuclear weapons would cause.